Table of Contents

 GPU required No Yes (model inference)

-Use Tesseract when you need fast, high-volume text extraction from clean documents.
-Use VLM OCR when you need deep structural understanding, table/formula recognition, or Markdown output.
+Use LM-Kit OCR when you need high-throughput processing with very high accuracy on business documents and complex page layouts.
+Use VLM OCR when you need deep semantic understanding, table/formula recognition, or Markdown output.

 VLM OCR Intents